Sparksbox

 Cannabis operators are moving fast on AI because they see efficiency gains.
 But they're accruing compliance debt.

 Every day an undocumented, unmonitored AI recruiting agent runs in the background, the operator is taking on liability they haven't quantified.
-For a deeper dive into how AI is creating liability gaps in regulated hiring practices, this pattern extends beyond just recruiting.
+For a deeper dive into how AI is creating liability gaps in regulated personalization practices, this pattern extends beyond just recruiting.

 This is manageable if you act now.
 Get the model audited.
 Document the logic.
 Set up monitoring.
 Create oversight.
 It's not impossible.
 Financial services has figured this out.
 Healthcare has figured this out.
 Cannabis can too.